sttng/LegoToR/README.md

 ### Requirements

-* Python
+* Python (tested to work on Python 2.7.10)
 * LDD
-* macOS (Windows, Linux may work with small modifications)
+* macOS (tested on on macOS 10.14, but Windows & Linux may work with small modifications)
-* Pixar RenderMan
+* Pixar RenderMan (tested on RenderMan 22.3 - 23.1)

 ### Usage